ermaccer/Manhunt.PluginMH/README.md

 It depends on type, but every mod needs a folder.
 Create a folder with any name inside modloader folder.

-Modloader comes with a custom DFF loader which allows to load multiple .dff files a nd append them to the model list.
+Modloader comes with a custom DFF loader which allows to load multiple .dff files and append them to the model list.

 Some files are ignored from beign loaded, they are specified in modloader.ini file.